advaithbalramnair/advaithbalramnair.github.io/content/authors/admin/_index.md

       I studied the foundational concept of neural networks and deep learning.
 By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
 ---

 I am a final year B.Tech student of Artificial Intelligence and Data Science in RSET, Kochi.
+My interests include Deep Learning especially in Natural Language Processing.